Why hundreds of American newsrooms have started capitalizing the ‘b’ in ‘Black’

 Yet many have argued in recent years that “African American” is an imprecise term when considering noncitizens or a connection among people of African descent around the world.
 But to use the lowercase “black” in such cases is inadequate, argued Lori Tharps, in a widely cited New York Times essay in 2014.

 “Black with a capital B refers to people of the African diaspora.
 Lowercase black is simply a color,” wrote Tharps, a journalism professor at Temple University.
-In an interview Thursday, she said noted that she is making the same demand that Du Bois did nearly a century ago: “We are a community of people who deserve to be reference with the capital letter.
+In an interview Thursday, she noted that she is making the same demand that Du Bois did nearly a century ago: “We are a community of people who deserve to be reference with the capital letter.
 We are not speaking of people’s skin color, we are speaking of a culture.”

 Last week’s changes by mainstream news organizations come after years in which African American-focused publications, such as Essence, Ebony and the Chicago Defender have used the capital B.

 The Seattle Times and the Boston Globe made the shift last year.
-The Associated Press, whose stylebook remains the standard for many U.S. news organizations, said that, for now, it is still using lowercase for black and white.
-“We know that some people prefer capitalizing Black,” the organization said in a tweet this month.
-“We continue to discuss that style.”
+In announcing its change on Friday, the Associated Press, whose stylebook remains the standard for many U.S. news organizations, said: “Our discussions on style and language consider many points, including the need to be inclusive and respectful in our storytelling and the evolution of language.”

 From the start of the covid-19 pandemic, which has disproportionately affected black Americans, the National Association of Black Journalists has been inundated with inquiries on how to write “black.”
 NABJ, which began capitalizing “Black” in its external communications last year, released guidance on Thursday recommending that it be the industry standard.